Aliftikhar/Lab_Tasks_of_Intro_to_Prob/README.md

 # Lab_Tasks_of_Intro_to_Prob
-This repository contains lab tasks of the course of intro to probability which is the first course of specialization in statics with R.
+This repository contains lab tasks of the course of intro to probability which is the first course of specialization in statistics with R.